-In 1800 the University of Edinburgh was the first Anglophone University in the world to teach economics as an independent subject.
+In 1800 the University of Edinburgh was the first Anglophone university in the world to teach economics as an independent subject.

 Two centuries later, economics at the University of Edinburgh is a growing, vibrant department with strengths in several areas of modern economics.

-Our areas of expertise and affiliations, with links to recent discussion papers and other activities.
+Explore our areas of expertise and affiliations, with links to recent discussion papers and other activities.

 We offer regular seminars and workshops as well as more informal support for staff and students.
 Seminars and public lectures are open to an interdisciplinary audience.